top of page

 Search

-Now is the time to direct sow cool season vegetable and flower seeds once you can work the soil easily: Cauliflower, cabbage, peas, bachelor buttons, petunias, and larkspur to name a
+Now is the time to directly sow cool season vegetable and flower seeds.
+As a rule of thumb, these seeds go in the ground as soon as you can esily work the soil : Cauliflower, cabbage, peas, bachelor buttons, petunias, and larkspur to name a

 few.
-As for the cool weather seeds you gave a start inside, it’s time to harden them off!
+If you started any seeds in doors last month, now is the time to harden them off!
 These babies will safely transplant out by the end of the month.
-Just shout if you need any encouragement on how to harden them off.
 With a few simple guidelines, hardening off cool weather plants is a snap.

-Spring clean the flower beds by weeding while your invaders are small and easy to root up.
-Remove the leaves left for protection so that new growth can reach the sun.
+Spring clean the flower beds by weeding while invaders are small and easy to root up.
+Remove old perennial leaves left for protection, so that new growth can reach the sun.
 If you are starting a new patch for planting or just reviving an old one, a soil test is a quick and simple task that will yield fantastic results for the health of your soil and the growth and production of your plants.
 We often do ours in the fall so we can amend the soil and let it rest through the winter, but spring is also a perfect time!
 All you need is a small shovel and a gallon sized zip lock bag labeled with your name and address.
 Go out to your space and dig 4 to 6 inches down, get a core sample of dirt from 10 random spots in your garden.
 Add it all to the same bag and drop it off wherever your county extension office suggests.
-We take ours to the local mill in Amanda and Barry has the results back in about a week.
-For us it’s a $15 fee that’s worth the while!
+We take ours to the local mill, Marshall Grain in Amanda and Barry has the results back in about a week.
+For us it’s a $15 fee that’s more than worth it!
 When the test returns, amend the soil accordingly and till in.

 Are you a composter?
 Now is a great time to turn your compost pile.
 Whether you own a fancy turning composter or a tri-frame pallet monstrosity like we do, composting is an easy and super beneficial hobby to take up!
 Adding home compost (no meat or eggs please) to your soil will help build up healthy matter and provide for necessary microorganisms.

-If you feel comfortable, now is the time to prune shrubs that have finished blooming on old wood.
+If you feel comfortable, now is the time to prune shrubs that don't bloom on old wood.
 If you’re unfamiliar with the terms old and new wood, a few short YouTube instructional videos should do the trick.
 If you’re not comfortable with it or if the shrub or bush is especially sentimental to you, I would suggest hiring the task out.

 And last but not least, one of my very favorite things to do is plant out new perennials.